produle/prevjs/README.md

 ## Features
 * Create - Created for front-end people who want to code in plain html, js and css
 * Build - Export optimized for SEO with sitemap generation, webp conversion and minification
 * Deploy - Host to your CDN in a click.
-Supports AWS CloudFront for now  (Coming soon)
+Supports AWS CloudFront for now

 ## How to use
 Before using prevjs it requires a website folder in your local system created with EJS pages and a recipe.json at its root.
 The website structure is bit different from conventional organization that is usually used in a regular EJS website.
 For more details on structure see below